 Windows is stuck at the Lock Screen before login

 If you are stuck at the Lockscreen before login, it may be because of startup issues, incompatible software, driver issues, outdated software, corrupted files, etc. The most common fix people do to resolve this concern is to press the CTRL+ALT+DEL keys together or reboot the system.
 But what if this doesn’t work?
 Follow these suggestions.

 - Fix Corrupt File using DISM Tool

 - Perform Clean Boot

 - Run Disk Surface Test.

 You will need admin permission for some of these suggestions.

-Since you cannot proceed to your desktop, you will have to restart your computer in Safe Mode, or access the Advanced Startup Options Screen, or use a bootable media to boot.
+Since you cannot proceed to your desktop, you will have to restart your computer in Safe Mode or access the Advanced Startup Options screen or use bootable media to boot.